+Honors3.0

 Plus three units from the following:

-COMS-105 Fundamentals of Public Speaking3.0

-COMS-105H Fundamentals of Public Speaking -
+COMS-105 COMS-105H Fundamentals of Public Speaking 3.0 Fundamentals of Public Speaking -

 Honors3.0

 COMS-120 Small Group Communication3.0

+In order to receive an associate degree RN students

 In order to receive an associate degree, RN students must complete all nursing program requirements with a grade of "C" or better.
 The physical education and diversity requirements have been waived for the RN students.
 Students must complete ALL requirements for the associate degree before the student will be allowed to apply for licensure.
 Consult with a counselor to determine the exact courses needed to complete the degree.